-A former Choreographic Affiliate of The Royal Ballet and commissioned by Rambert, BalletBoyz, Birmingham Royal Ballet and Candoco, Whitley has developed a rapidly-growing reputation for ambitious and intricately-crafted work including his 2016 groundbreaking interactive digital work, Pattern Recognition.
+A former Choreographic Affiliate of The Royal Ballet and commissioned by Rambert, BalletBoyz, Birmingham Royal Ballet and Candoco, Alexander has developed a rapidly growing reputation for ambitious and intricately crafted work including his 2016 groundbreaking interactive digital work, Pattern Recognition.

 ALEXANDER WHITLEY - Choreographer

 Alexander Whitley is a choreographer with a 'mercurial imagination' (The Financial Times) whose work has been described as “scintillating” (The Times) and 'seriously interesting' (The Guardian).
 His choreography draws on his background in classical and contemporary dance and is noted for its strong musicality, striking visual design and groundbreaking collaborations with leaders in the fields of interactive digital technology and science.
 A 2014 Sky Arts South Bank Award nominee, Alexander Whitley is a New Wave Associate at Sadler’s Wells, an Associate Artist at DanceEast and Rambert, and a former Affiliate Choreographer of The Royal Ballet.